NatiTurts/PowerApps_Quality_Assurance_Assessment/README.md

 ## Summary

-The solution is built alongside Power Platform Pipelines accessing all solutions deployed to a designated QA Environment.
+Inspired by the ALM Accelerator by PowerCAT, This solution is built alongside Power Platform Pipelines accessing all deployed solutions within your designated QA Environment.
 When a solution is in QA, the user can create a QA Assessment for the project, assign it to other users, manage checklist items, and submit a final QA grade for the solution.

 ![Preview](./assets/preview.gif)